Posey (18CH281)

 settlement between the heads of Mattawoman and Piscataway creeks until

-portions of the lands had been officially allotted to the Indians.
+portions of the lands had been officially allotted to the Mattawoman.
 Significantly,

 this is the area including the Posey site.
 Augustine Herman’s map of Maryland

-and Virginia, which was completed in 1670, shows three Indian longhouse
+and Virginia, which was completed in 1670 and published in 1673, shows three longhouse

 structures in the vicinity, although not in the exact location of the Posey